dagolden/zzz-nypm-dancer-demo/README.md

 Then browse to the web page indicated in the console, typically http://0:5000/

+## Sending emails

+Email sending is mocked using Postmark's test API key.
+To send real email, signup with Postmark and change the `support_email` config.yml key to an email you have validated with Postmark, and change the WWW::Postmark plugin option to your API key associated with the support email address.

 ## Sources

 All sources included are subject to their own open-source license terms: